kelyar/wix-ui-lib/README.md

 ###Style Parameters

-Wix Style parameters, which replace the wix-model parameters, allow an app developer to save specfifc keys inside the Wix Site.
+Wix Style parameters, which replace the wix-model parameters, allow an app developer to save specific keys inside the Wix Site.
 Meaning, they do not need to be saved in the App's database like  wix-model parameters. **Wix.UI** takes care of saving it inside the site using the Wix SDK.

 You can use the `wix-param` attribute on supported components.
 Currently Wix supports the following Components for wix-param:
 - ColorPicker